-Who are we? - Golden Charter Limited is one of the UK's leading funeral plan providers and we are owned by a UK-wide national association of independent funeral directors.
+Golden Charter Limited is one of the UK's leading funeral plan providers and we are owned by a UK-wide national association of independent funeral directors.
 We are registered with the Funeral Planning Authority (FPA).
-If you would like to contact us about the personal data we hold on you please write, email or call using the information below.
+If you would like to contact us about the personal data we hold on you please write, email, or call using the information below.

 Contact Name: Data Protection Officer

 Address: Golden Charter, 10 Canniesburn Gate, Bearsden, Glasgow, G61 1BF